 With all development, traffic impacts can occur.
 While there is no development application associated with this rezone, staff analyzed the estimated change in PM peak hour trips that could result in the proposed rezone (see Exhibit 5).
 Trip generation estimates for both the existing and proposed zoning were prepared based on trip rates identified using the Institute of Transportation Engineers (ITE) Trip Generation Manual 11th Edition (2022).
-Since the MDR8 zone permits a maximum of 12 units per acre when Transfer of Development Rights (TODs or TDRs) are applied, the analysis looked at the maximum potential traffic impact of 4 dwelling units per acre for the R4 district and 12 dwelling units per acre for the MDR8 district.
+Since the MDR8 zone permits a maximum of 12 units per acre when Transfer of Development Rights (TODs or TDRs) are applied, the analysis looked at the maximum potential traffic impact of two different uses for the B/IP district and 12 dwelling units per acre for the MDR8 district.
+The two uses included general office, which would generate the highest number of PM peak hour trips, and light industrial as a comparison.
+Calculated trips for the B/IP district were calculated using gross square footage with a maximum FAR of 1.0 which matches the maximum density (see also Table 2).

-The memorandum found that, "The proposed changes could potentially increase the number of PM peak trips by approximately 155 trips."
+The memorandum found that, "The proposed rezone changes would result in fewer PM peak hour trips."
+The potential decrease in PM peak trips ranges from 434 less PM peak trips when compared to light industrial and 1,597 less PM peak hour trips when compared to general office.
 From the date of the memo, it was found that, "The rezone is not expected to cause significant adverse impacts to the transportation system and no additional traffic analysis is needed at the time of this rezone application."